ponchotitlan/radkit-to-grafana-dash/README.md

 # ✨📊📈📉🤖 RADKit-to-Grafana Dashboard Framework

+⚠️ This is a work in progress! ⚠️

 > **Disclaimer**: The screenshot above represents a possible Use Case of the framework in this repository.
 This is not an out-of-the-box state.

 Containerised framework for the creation of dashboards (current configurations, time-series) based on the interaction with a Cisco RADKit agent and it's inventory devices.